How To Make A Plate Wreath Damage Free!

 Instructions

-- Step 1: Prepare The Wreath FormIf you're using a metal mesh wreath form or a metal wreath form, you can spray paint it white or with a desired color.
-Let it dry.White plate hangers to blend with the plate wreath or use layers of Velcro command strips.
-Personally, plate hangers are the best option and are the most sturdy to keep plates damage free that are added to the wreath.
+- Step 1: Prepare The Wreath FormIf you're using a metal mesh wreath form or a wire wreath, you can spray paint it white or with a desired color.
+Let it dry.Attach the plate hangers to the back side of the plate.
+White plate hangers blend with the plate wreath or use layers of Velcro command strips. Â Plate hangers are the best option and are the most sturdy to keep plates damage free that are added on top of the moss.

 - Step 4: Connect The FlowerpotsUse jute to connect the flowerpots to the wreath.
-Push the jute through the hole on the bottom of each pot using a long tweezer or a similar tool.Pull the jute through the wreath frame and tie a knot to secure the flowerpots in place.
+Push the jute through the hole on the bottom of each pot using a long tweezer or a similar tool.Pull the jute through the wreath frame and tie a double knot to secure the flowerpots in place.

-- Step 5: Cover The Wreath Form With MossTo add texture and cover the wreath frame, glue Spanish moss to the wreath form using a hot glue gun.If adding moss doesn't work for you, add a mixture of greenery.
-Fill in spots with leaves from the craft store or extra pieces you may already own and have in your home.
+- Step 5: Cover The Wreath Form With MossTo add texture begin to lay moss the wreath frame, glue Spanish moss to the wreath using a hot glue gun.Cover the edges of the ring with moss.If adding moss doesn't work for you, add a mixture of greenery. Â Fill in spots with leaves from the craft store or extra pieces you may already own and have in your home.

 Notes

-How To Make A Plate Wreath Craft: Damage Free
+How To Make A Plate Wreath Craft Damage Free

-Craft Supplies:
+ÂCraft Supplies:

 -